Frequently Asked Questions

 There are two types of visitors

-NZ Passport Holder who receives 3 months stay on arrival.
+A NZ passport holder receives a 90-day stay on arrival.

-Any other Passport holder who receives 31 days on arrival.
+All other passport holders receive 31 days on arrival.

 When a visitor request an extension what do they need to provide